inaimathi/edgy/README.md

 	- Some sparse text
 	- Only line drawings
 - The idea is to get something practically workable, and not necessarily start out with the general case solution.
 In particular, I'm perfectly willing to "cheat" by adding the restriction that lines/arrows and shapes be represented in different colors.
 So as far as I'm concerned, another perfectly legitimate example is something like [this](https://github.com/Inaimathi/EAF/blob/master/test-data/multi-color.txt).
 At the current level of experimentation, it doesn't seem to make as big a difference as I thought it might (as you can see by comparing [this](https://github.com/Inaimathi/EAF/blob/master/test-data/single-color.txt)->[this](https://github.com/Inaimathi/EAF/blob/master/test-data/single-color.svg) to [this](https://github.com/Inaimathi/EAF/blob/master/test-data/multi-color.txt)->[this](https://github.com/Inaimathi/EAF/blob/master/test-data/multi-color.svg).)
 There's really no reason _not_ to support it, since the exact same machinery can handle single and multi-color inputs, but I don't think I'll be putting emphasis on color coded images for the moment.
+- It might seem that thinning Cardinal lines by finding the longest contiguous line would be a pretty good idea, because it would reduce flash.
+Unfortunately, it also tends to truncate long, _almost_ straight lines drawn by hand.
+It seems that Cardinal lines should be thinned exactly like Ordinal lines; by doing a mild transformation on their bounding box.